 - educational programs.

-Developed in 1997, the Domestic Violence Intervention Program (DVIP) addresses the risks and issues associated with domestic violence offenders.
-Supervision and treatment strategies are designed to ensure offender accountability and victim safety.
-The program is guided by principles outlined in the Illinois Protocol for Partner Abuse Intervention Programs.
+Specialized domestic violence supervision addresses the risks and issues associated with those convicted of domestic violence offenses.
+Supervision and treatment strategies are designed to ensure probationer accountability and victim safety.
+Supervision is guided by principles outlined in the Illinois Protocol for Partner Abuse Intervention (PAIP) Programs.
 Examples of these principles include the following:

 - abuse can never be condoned under any circumstances;

 - violence is a learned behavior and alternatives to violence can be taught;